thegalactic/java-lattices/doc/Contribute.md

 Step 10: Merge the official repository
 --------------------------------------

-If you want to add more features or to fix bugs, don't forget to merge the official repository onto your master branch.
+If you want to add more features or to fix bugs, don't forget to merge the official repository in your master branch.

 First you have to add a remote repository.